 Even in this situation, an owner can repossess an apartment in some cases.
+For example, if an owner is also 70 years old or more, he or she can repossess an apartment to live there.
 Contact the Régie du logement to learn more.

-Do tenants who have to leave after a repossession or eviction get compensation (money)?
+Do tenants who must leave after a repossession or eviction get compensation (money)?

-The landlord must pay you both compensation equal to three months’ rent and reasonable moving expenses.
+The owner must pay the tenant both compensation equal to three months’ rent and reasonable moving expenses.

 The three-month compensation must be paid when the lease ends.
 The moving expenses are when the tenant presents supporting documents (receipts, invoices, truck rental contract, etc.).

-If you think the compensation should be higher than the amount you received, you can apply to the Régie du logement to have it set the amount.
+Tenants who think the compensation should be higher than the amount they received can apply to the Régie du logement to set the amount.

-If the Régie authorized the landlord to respossess the apartment or evict the tenant, it can also impose conditions, such as obliging the landlord to pay moving costs or postponing the date the tenant must leave.
+If the Régie authorized the owner to repossess the apartment or evict the tenant, it can also impose conditions, such as obliging the owner to pay moving costs or postponing the date the tenant must leave.

-What can I do if the landlord acted illegally?
+What can a tenant do if the owner acted illegally?

-If the eviction or repossession was not done according to the law, you can request compensation from the landlord, even if you agreed to the repossession or eviction.
+If the eviction or repossession was not done according to the law, tenants can request compensation from the owner, even if they agreed to the repossession or eviction.

-You can also apply to the Régie du logement for “punitive damages” against the landlord, which means extra money as punishment for acting in bad faith.
+Tenants can also apply to the Régie du logement for “punitive damages” against the owner, which means extra money as punishment for acting in bad faith.